IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms/README.md

 | [package.json](main_application/package.json)         | List the packages required by the application |
 | [Dockerfile.local](main_application/Dockerfile.local)         | Description of the Docker image          |
 | [flightassist_serverless.yaml](flightassist_serverless.yaml) and [secret.yaml](secret.yaml)| Specification file for the deployment of the service and secret in Kubernetes |

-# Comparisons

-It's hard to compare the different technologies toe to toe since they are targeted for different use cases.
-However,we can get a sense of their pros and cons from the above example.

-Cloud Foundry: Developer Centric; Developers don't have to build or maintain containers; Support various programming languages and libraries; Large bases of services; Kind of hacky to deploy multi apps; Needs to know CF functions well to manage.
-Kubernetes: Orchestration tool that manages complicated container delolyments well; Large services available ;Developer has to build and maintain containers in the repositories.

-Istio: Addtion to Kubernetes; Provide load balancing and other features; Needs to know the "envoy" concept.

-OpenWhisk: Servless, event triggering; low cost; Single function based, doesn't work for large apps; Stateless.

 # Reference